eduardz1/CUDA-Path-Tracer/report/report.typ

   CUDA does not fully support all features of abstract classes, in particular for our use case we wanted to support polymorphic access to the `Material`, `Texture` and `Shape` classes, making the API of our library flexible and easy to use.
 To achieve this while maintaining type safety, we defined the `Material`, `Texture` and `Shape` classes as unions of types instead, this feature is supported natively from CUDA Toolkit V12.4 onwards with the `cuda::std::variant` class.
 This has the disadvantage of making the two classes less easily extensible, requiring redefinition of the union type and recompilation of the library.

+  === Shared Memory

+  We opted to avoid using shared memory due to the fact that the only real benefit in our algorithm would result from the caching of the `Shape` objects.
+Given the standard limit of 48KB, we estimate that we could cache only around 60 `Shape` objects, which is enough to show some performance improvements in our simple scenes but is clearly not scalable, we also tried decoupling shapes from their materials but, given that they are dependant from each other, the advanges of shared memory were lost.
+Regarding the averaging kernel, it's already optimal, given that we reduce the expanded image of $N$ pixels to the original size $M$ with $N$ global reads and $M$ global writes.

   === Random <random>